How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics

-The above picture is similar to the classic Thomson problem in 2D elasticity \cite{Thomson1904}, where crystalline defects emerge to ``screen'' an imposed geometric charge density $\propto \GR$ and suppress its associated stress \cite{Bowick2000,Bausch2003}.
+The above scenario is similar to the classic Thomson problem in 2D elasticity \cite{Thomson1904}, where crystalline defects emerge to ``screen'' an imposed geometric charge density $\propto \GR$ and suppress its associated stress \cite{Bowick2000,Bausch2003}.
 The profound link to electrostatics further extends the classic analogy between Wigner crystals, the Abrikosov lattice in type-II superconductors, and the 2D elasticity of curved crystals \cite{NelsonBook2002}, to non-equilibrium 2D viscous hydrodynamics.
-Nevertheless, in the latter case, both the localized ``external'' charge at the bubble center and the circular ``screening'' charge at the moving front are dynamically generated and proportional to $\pd_t \GR$.
-Their existence provides the very mechanism to eliminate the curvature from a depressurized, yet spherically shaped liquid film.
+Nevertheless, in this non-equilibrium process the dynamo-geometric charges $q(t),-q(t)$ in ~\eqref{eq:Dyndensity}, and their respective locations, $r=0$ and $r_f(t)$, are determined by the first law of thermodynamics, through a balance of the rate of change of surface energy with the heat production in the viscous flow.
+More broadly, our theory reveals a geometrically-nonlinear branch of viscous two-dimensional (2D) hydrodynamics, governed by momentum conservation and the $1^{st}$ law of thermodynamics, which may be applied also to 2D strongly-correlated electronic liquids, such as the hydrodynamic flow in graphene \cite{BandurinD.2016,Jesse2016,MollPhilipJ.2016}.